 Secretary Ken Nixon: Ken is a past Chairman of the NISF.
 His main sport is Badminton and he is a past president and current Chairman of Ulster Badminton as well as a member of the Board of Badminton Ireland.He stepped down as Chair of the NISF in January 2011 was re elected back on to the Board in December 2012 for a further two year term.
 He is a past Chairman of the Confederation of British Sport and a founding Director of Sports Resolutions UK, and was elected to the Board of the NI Commonwealth Games Council in 2012.
 He is a member of the key governmental Sports Matters 10 year Strategy Group chaired by the Sports Minister.

 Ashley Hunter: Ashley joined the board of the NI Sports Forum in 2014.
-Ashley is currently the Development Manager for The Canoe Association of Northern Ireland.
-Prior to his current role he worked in the voluntary sector with Ocean Youth Trust Ireland as Youth Development Coordinator / Operations Manager (2003-2007) and with The Share Centre as a Senior Instructor / Outdoor instructor training course co-ordinator (1998-2003).
-Ashley represented Northern Ireland in surf kayaking at the European and World championships from 2003-2009 achieving 9th in the 2009 worlds as the highest result.
-Away from work Ashley enjoys spending time outdoors either canoeing, mountain biking or other outdoor activities.
+Ashley is currently the Chief Officer for The Canoe Association of Northern Ireland.
+Prior to his current role he worked in the voluntary sector for Ocean Youth Trust Ireland as Youth Development Coordinator / Operations Manager (2003-2007) and for the Share Centre as a Senior Instructor / Outdoor instructor training course co-ordinator (1998-2003).
+Ashley enjoys a wide range of sports but mainly outdoor adventure sports